DefGuard/docs/deployment-strategies/high-availability-and-failover/README.md

 ## Gateway - High Availability

 We support running multiple gateways within a single VPN location to achieve high availability.
-This configuration requires an Enterprise [Broken link](/broken/pages/vEBaL5Pdry1nZO8V50bh "mention").
+This configuration requires an Enterprise [Broken link](/broken/pages/vEBaL5Pdry1nZO8V50bh "mention") license.

-### Deploying multiple gateways for one location
+### Deploying multiple Gateways for one location

 Multiple gateways can be added by using the "Gateway setup" context menu in the "Locations" table